Ik Kil: Description

-Cenote Ik Kil is near the Mayan ruins of Chichen Itza, on the highway to Valladolid.
-Ik Kil was considered sacred by the Mayans who used the site as a location for human sacrifice to their rain god, Chaac.
-Bones and pieces of jewelry were found in the deep waters of this cenote by archaeologists and speleologists.
+Cenote Ik Kil is near the Maya ruins of Chichen Itza, on the highway to Valladolid.
+Ik Kil was considered sacred by the Maya who used the site as a location for human sacrifice to their rain god, Chaac.
+Bones and pieces of jewelry have been found in the waters of the cenote by archaeologists and speleologists.

-The cenote is part of a complex that includes a restaurant and hotel.
+The cenote is part of a complex that includes a restaurant and hotel with free food and drinks.
 Ik Kil was a location on the Red Bull Cliff Diving World Series in 2010, 2011 and 2014.